rollwagen/linux/threading.md

 _Threading_ - creation and management of multiple units of execution within a single process. \
 _Binary_ - dormant program resigin on storage \
-_Process_ - OS abstraction representing the loaded binary, virtual. mem., kernel resources (fds etc) _Thread_ - unit of execution withing a process: a virtualized processor, a stack, and program state
+_Process_ - OS abstraction representing the loaded binary, virtual. mem., kernel resources (fds etc) \
+_Thread_ - unit of execution withing a process: a virtualized processor, a stack, and program state

 * [Linux-System-Programming]

-  * Modern OSs have two fundamentaion (virtualized) abstractions to user-space:
+  * Modern OSs have two fundamental (virtualized) abstractions to user-space:
-    * virtualized prozesssor
+    * virtualized processsor
       * associated with with threads (and not the process)
     * virtual memory
       * associated with process; hence each process has a unique view of memory